by Brad Stone, November 2008

 We meet here again to share a moment in time together.
 Each gathering in this wilderness is unique, but the one today is particularly meaningful.
 For today we also celebrate the 30th birthday of our friend who has the funny first name of “Brushy” and the odd last name of “Land”.
 Perhaps more poignantly, we celebrate a 30 year-old decision by my father; a decision that has added so much to so many lives.

-It was in concert with the soothing hum of Coleman lanterns and crackling campfires that badly needed pats on the back were given, good-hearted slaps in the face administered, and pain-relieving hugs doled out.
-This land has seen it all.
-Awkward first motorcycle rides and awkward first kisses.
+It was in concert with the soothing hum of Coleman lanterns and crackling campfires that badly needed pats on the back were given, good-hearted jabs administered, and pain-relieving hugs doled out.
+This land has seen it all: awkward first motorcycle rides and awkward first kisses.
 Cries of laughter and cries of loss.
 Tears that weren’t absorbed by another’s shoulder would meet their end on a worn-out cedar plank or a newborn blade of winter rye; rotting one and invigorating the other.
 Giving character to both.

 Rarely would this land see an axe to grind, but there would be innumerable buried hatchets.
 Few furrowed brows, but countless serene expressions.
-Not many arguments, but lots of lovely discussions on everything from the distance to the nearest galaxy to why the sun sets in a slightly different spot each night to why my pee steams as it hits the frost-covered ground on a chilly February morning.
-From the sublime to the only slightly less sublime.
+Not many arguments, but lots of lovely discussions on everything from the distance to the nearest galaxy to why my pee steams when it hits the frost-covered ground.
+From the sublime, to the only slightly less sublime.

 This place brings out the best in us.
-Why, is anyone’s guess.
-But I think it’s self-sustaining now.
-Those who have visited here before effortlessly reflect back on past fond experiences in these woods.
-And newcomers can’t help but to become infected by the warm feelings of others.
+And I think that’s self-sustaining now.
+Those who have visited here before effortlessly reflect back on fond experiences in these woods.
+And newcomers can’t help but to become infected by the warm feelings this place fosters.
 Resistance is futile - you couldn’t have a bad time here even if you tried.

 So please join me in applauding this land and the man who shared it with us.